UniLauX/UniNet/README.md

 If you are interested in the job opportunity, please drop me an email with your CV and interests.

-If you have job position avaliable and want to find some suitable candidate, send me your job description and detail.
+If you have job position avaliable and want to find some suitable candidates, send me your job description and detail.

 Reach me with Yu.Liu@roboticvision.org